Log in for prices and ordering

 Weinbach 2023

 “It seems to vibrate fundamentally, and the interplay of lightness and delicacy with darkness and depth must be tasted to be believed.”
 Stuart Pigott’s note on the Schlossberg Sainte Catherine sums up the brilliance of the Faller family’s 2023 release.
-Intensity, as always, comes as standard; yet, the new vintage has a racier, airier, and more mineral feel compared to the muscular whites released last year.
-Alcohols across the range are half a degree on average down on the previous year, at 12.5-13.5%.
-In Eddy Leiber-Faller’s words, it’s a year that favours “juiciness over opulence”.
-More than ever, these mesmerising wines remind us that Weinbach can match any Domaine in France for the quality of its whites.
+Intensity, as always, comes as standard; yet the new vintage has a racier, airier and more mineral feel than the muscular whites released last year.
+Alcohols across the range are half a degree lower than the previous year, at 12.5-13.5%.
+In Eddy Leiber-Faller’s words, it’s a year that favours “juiciness over opulence.”
+More than ever, these mesmerising wines remind us that Weinbach can easily match any Domaine in France for the quality of its whites.
 Weinbach ‘ultras’ should beat a path to the Domaine’s extremely limited new Riesling, bottled from old vines in the Mambourg Grand Cru.

 Although greatness is often not easy to define, this Domaine makes it easier than most.
-There’s the legendary quality of the Domaine’s terroirs and their strict, certified biodynamic management.
-There are the low yields (typically less than 35 hl/ha) and the rigorous selection at harvest time.
-Then there is the classic, minimalist practice in the cellars, which includes whole-cluster pressing, wild yeast fermentation with no additions, and maturation in ancient, colossal old casks.
-All these factors help contribute to the brilliance found in the glass when any bottle of Domaine Weinbach is opened.
+The legendary quality of the Domaine’s terroirs and their strict, certified biodynamic management combine with low yields (typically less than 35 hl/ha) and rigorous selection at harvest time.
+In the cellars, we see the same classic, minimalist practice which includes whole-cluster pressing, wild yeast fermentation with no additions and maturation in colossal old casks.
+All these factors contribute to the brilliance found in the glass when any bottle of Domaine Weinbach is opened.
 Except for the Les Treilles du Loup Gewürz, all the wines in today’s offer are bone dry.

 The Wines